 Our physical education program has not only health benefits, but is an excellent outlet for every child’s natural energy.
 During the course of the curriculum children are helped to develop aquatic, ball, running, jumping, balance, rhythm and social skills.

-The school also participates in inter-school zone competitions in athletics, gymnastics, soccer and other sports.
+The school also participates in inter-school sports competitions.

 Training in music is done in an atmosphere of group sharing, role-playing, playing instruments, acting out rhythms and singing.
 Lessons are offered in piano and guitar for an additional cost.

 Theatre training includes voice, movement, physical theatre, set and costume design, mime, clowning and improvisation.
 Our school performance and talent show provide a focus for these disciplines.

 Children explore line, colour, tone and shapes through many mediums including sculpture, drawing, painting and collage.

 Art education gives children a greater understanding of history, and helps to refine fine motor skills and give a means of communication and expression.
 Art is cross-curricular, and enhances learning in all other subjects.

 At Golden Grove School artistic intelligence is celebrated and held in as high esteem as the other forms of intelligence.
 It is our belief that if we as educators seek to foster excellence in all the forms of intelligence, we help to create well-rounded individuals who may one day inspire others with their innovative thinking, self-expression and creativity.

 Children at Golden Grove are given lessons in a range of practical life skills including: